tunnckoCore/ord721.art/src/content/blog/ord721-specification-draft.md

     // 1) if number - considered as amount of satoshis,
     //    which to send to creatorAddress on each "mint"
     // 2) if string - consider an inscription id to ORD721Funds inscription
+    //    and parse and resolve the info from there
     // 3) otherwise - an object, see the interface below
     funds: number | string | ORD721Funds.funds;